What is Schizophrenia?

 What Causes Schizophrenia?

-The causes of schizophrenia have been the subject of extensive debate for over a hundred years but it is generally accepted by doctors today that it is the result of predisposing genetic or obstetric factors combining with some stress event later in life which triggers the first episode.
-So if you have relation with the condition or had a difficult birth you will be more likely to suffer from it yourself.
+The causes of schizophrenia have been the subject of extensive debate for over a hundred years but it is generally accepted by doctors today that it is the result of predisposing genetic or obstetric (complications during pregnancy or birth) factors combining with some stress event later in life which triggers the first episode.
+So if you have a relation with the condition or had a difficult birth you will be more likely to suffer from it yourself.

 How Does Schizophrenia Affect people?

-Schizophrenia is described by psychiatrists as a psychotic illness and it exhibits itself in two ways: negative symptoms such as lethargy, apathy and social withdrawal and positive symptoms such as hallucinations and delusions.
-Either or both may be present in an individual at the same time.3
+Schizophrenia is described by psychiatrists as a psychotic illness and it exhibits itself in three ways: negative symptoms such as lethargy, apathy and social withdrawal , positive symptoms such as hallucinations and delusions and cognitive symptoms such as impaired memory.
+Either or all three may be present in an individual at the same time.3 Common types of delusions are paranoid or religious ones whilst hallucinations often manifest themselves as audible voices.

 Who Gets Schizophrenia?

-There is no type of personality prone to schizophrenia, nor does schizophrenia affect one racial or social group more than others.
+There is no type of personality more prone to schizophrenia than another, nor does schizophrenia affect one racial or social group more than others.
 It is a condition that is present in all countries and types of societies in the world and affects all social classes.
+Both men and women are affected by schizophrenia although it is more common and more severe in men and men tend to respond less well to medication.12 Schizophrenia is disproportionately represented amongst the urban populations of the world and immigrant populations also show a higher incidence.
+It is predominantly a condition of the young, with three quarters of all diagnoses being made between ages 16 and 25.
+For more about this see our Information Sheet Who Is At Risk.

 Treatments for Schizophrenia

-Treatment in the NHS is mainly by the use of anti-psychotic medications and talking therapies in combination.
-Modern anti-psychotics alone are very effective against the positive symptoms such as hallucinations and delusions but much less so against the negative ones such as apathy and withdrawal.
-Combining talking therapies and anti-psychotic medications gives the best chance of a good recovery.2 Since 2009 the National Institute of Clinical Excellence (NICE) has recommended that all adults suffering with schizophrenia should be offered both cognitive behavioural therapy and family intervention in addition to medication.10
+Treatment in the NHS is mainly by the use of antipsychotic medications and talking therapies in combination.
+Modern antipsychotics alone are very effective against the positive symptoms such as hallucinations and delusions but much less so against the negative ones such as apathy and withdrawal or the cognitive symptoms.
+Combining talking therapies and antipsychotic medications gives the best chance of a good recovery.2 Since 2009 the National Institute of Clinical Excellence (NICE) has recommended that all adults suffering with schizophrenia should be offered both cognitive behavioural therapy and family intervention in addition to medication.10 Our information sheet on Modern Treatments has more detail on this aspect.

 1. Reveley A. 2006, Your Guide to Schizophrenia, Hodder Arnold, P1.